What were you doing on January 1, 2018?

 Imagine your goal is to train for and run a half-marathon.
 You might not want to tell others of your grandiose plans because you might fail or bail.
 If that’s your mindset, you already have.

-Make a point to proudly share what you’re up to.
+Make a point to proudly share what you’re working toward.
 Nobody will think you’re crazy or boastful; instead, you’ll be lauded for your bravery and confidence.
 Sharing your vision makes you more accountable to achieving it.
-Plus, who couldn’t use a bit of accountability in the quest of bettering oneself?
+Who couldn’t use a bit of accountability in the quest of bettering oneself?

 The year’s winding down, but that doesn’t mean you should follow suit.
-Instead, use your last few months to make your dreams a reality — just in time for you to do it again in the New Year.
+Use these last few months to make your dreams a reality, just in time for you to create new ones next year.